Rykestrasse Synagogue: In the GDR era

 On Sunday, 11 March 1962, Rabbi Riesenburger, who was also an organist, inaugurated an organ installed for the first time in the preserved location, which he played in concerts of traditional Berlin synagogal organ music.
 Still in use today, this instrument, a single keyboarded church organ of famous organ builder Sauer (Frankfurt upon Oder) is used sometimes for concerts and some religious services as wedding ceremonies.

 On Tuesday, 1 September 1964, Jüdische Gemeinde von Groß-Berlin celebrated the 60th anniversary of the Synagogue.
 Leipzig's Jewish cantor Werner Sander directed the concert of the Leipziger Synagogalchor accompanied by West Berlin's cantors Estrongo Nachama (1918–2000) or Leo Roth (1921–2004), with Riesenburger preaching.
 After his death in 1965 Riesenburger was succeeded by Rabbi Ödön Singer.
 After he returned to Hungary in 1969 the position remained vacant.

 On 21 September 1976 East Berlin registered Rykestraße Synagogue as a monument, so public subsidies flowed for the renovations in 1986/1987.
 On Rosh haShana 1987 (23 September) Isaac Newman assumed his office as rabbi for Jüdische Gemeinde von Berlin (after 1970 the Groß had been skipped).
 However, congregation and rabbi were disappointed of each other so Newman returned to the United States in May 1988.
 On 25 February 1988 the GDR government reversed the property transfer of 1944, thus Jüdische Gemeinde von Berlin (East) held again property title to the Synagogue.
-However, as the long practice showed since 1945, it was not the property title, anyway discretionarily not respected by the communist East German rulers, which allows the de facto usage, but usage depended on the pure goodwill of the rulers.
-By 1990 the community counted a mere 200 members and had no longer had a rabbi.
+However, as the long practice showed since 1945, it was not the property title, in any case it was discretionarily not respected by the communist East German rulers, which allows the de facto usage, but usage depended on the pure goodwill of the rulers.
+By 1990 the community counted a mere 200 members and no longer had a rabbi.
 On 1 January 1991 the small Jüdische Gemeinde von Berlin (East) and the much bigger Jüdische Gemeinde zu Berlin (West) reunited.